bradleybarrett/goat-milk-dairy-farm/README.md

 * Registration side-car containers register each loadbalancer with consul.
 As a result, the loadbalancer address is flexible and client-side load balancing can be implemented to support redundant loadbalncers for each service.
 * This load balancing implementation attempts to externalize all routing logic from the application services (hence the use of server-side load balancing).

 Note: There a pros and cons to each load balancing implementation pattern.
-See the section load balancing implementation patterns for the patterns types, examples from well-known tools, and the pattern used for the dairy farm.
+See the section load balancing implementation patterns for the patterns types, examples from well-known tools, and the pattern used by this dairy farm.

 TODO: add a block diagram here!!
 ```